lenderpanel

 Recently asked questions about conveyancing in Whiteley

-I've recently found out that there is a flying freehold element on a house I have offered on last month in what was supposed to be a straight forward, no chain conveyancing.
-Whiteley is where the house is located.
-Can you offer any assistance?
+Yesterday I discovered that there is a flying freehold element on a house I have offered on a fortnight ago in what was supposed to be a straight forward, no chain conveyancing.
+Whiteley is the location of the property.
+Can you shed any light on this issue?

-Flying freeholds in Whiteley are rare but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Whiteley you must be sure that your lawyer goes through the deeds diligently.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Whiteley may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Whiteley are not the norm but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Whiteley you would need to get your solicitor to go through the deeds very carefully.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Whiteley may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 Last updated